-At the University of Auckland, you will benefit from studying at New Zealand's world-ranked university.
+At Waipapa Taumata Rau, University of Auckland, you will benefit from studying at New Zealand's world-ranked university.

 Our staff include the largest group of topranked, internationally renowned scientists in New Zealand.
 They will help you to build your knowledge at the cutting edge of science.